 Not only is it based on the best Joker comic ever written, but it’s a fairly faithful adaptation – not quite as dark as the comic, but in some ways is even darker.

 In one way that is both dark and light, the Joker gets a musical number that I’m absolutely mad about.
 Without spoiling the rest of it besides the main hook (featured above), you can check it out for yourself in the clip below:

 13. “You know, kids, a lot has changed while your old Uncle Joker’s been away.
 New Gotham, new rules, even a new Batman.
 But now I’m tanned, I’m rested, and I’m ready to give this old town a wedgie again!”

-Batman Beyond was a fun early 2000s reinterpretation of what would happen when Bruce Wayne retires and a new Batman takes on the mantle, and it’s set in a futuristic world.
+Batman Beyond was a fun early 2000s reinterpretation of what would happen when Bruce Wayne retires and a new Batman takes on the mantle, set in a futuristic world.

 While the show was a hit for kids who grew up with it, many might have missed the television show.

-Despite being in his mid-80s, the Joker seems as spry and lively as he always was, complete with his devilish sense of humor.
+Despite being in his mid-80s, the Joker seems as spry and lively as he always was, complete with his devilish humor.